-I have always been fascinated by looking inwards.
-A sense that what happens inside us is worth paying attention to.
+I have always been fascinated by looking inwards — by the sense that what happens inside us shapes how we show up in the world and the work we do.

 I started exploring mindfulness as a teenager, but like many people I didn't understand it and couldn't make it work.
 In my early 20s, in the face of persistent and increasing anxiety, I began to learn in a more concerted way.
 Even so, learning from some of the most experienced people around, I seemed to spend most of my time lost and stuck.